 Motion blur might form an obstacle for the feature matching step, as features are distorted.
-However, a quick test involving rapid motions showed that ROVIO is able to handle fast motions, as it retains the ability to distinguish features, which is also visible in figure 2.8.
-The path of these rapid motions, as calculated by ROVIO (expressed in Ψ_w , where the origin is defined as the initial pose) is displayed in figure 2.6.
-The linear velocities of the VI-sensor (expressed in Ψ_c) during this blur test are plotted in figure 2.7.
-These figures show that even though the VIsensor experiences velocities up to 3 m s^{-1} , there is no significant drift from the lateral motion visible in the recovered path (the perpendicular motion was to stop the recording).
-Figure 2.9 is a screenshot from the output of ROVIO.
+However, a quick test involving rapid motions showed that ROVIO is able to handle fast motions, as it retains the ability to distinguish features, which is also visible in figure 2.6.
+The path of these rapid motions, as calculated by ROVIO (expressed in world frame Ψ_w , where the origin of Ψ_w is defined as the initial pose) is displayed in figure 2.4.
+The linear velocities of the VI-sensor (expressed in camera frame Ψ_c) during this blur test are plotted in figure 2.5.
+These figures show that even though the VI-sensor experiences velocities up to 3 m s^{-1} , there is no significant drift from the lateral motion visible in the recovered path (the perpendicular motion was to stop the recording).
+Figure 2.7 is a screenshot from the output of ROVIO.
 This image shows that definite blurring occurs during these fast motions.
 But even for this blur, ROVIO is able to extract the relative motion.
 Thus, motion blur appears to have no significant effect on the visual odometry process.

-Figure 2.6: 2D position of VI-sensor during motion blur test.
+Figure 2.4: 2D position of VI-sensor during motion blur test.
 The sideways motion displays no extreme drift.
 (The perpendicular motion is to stop the recording.)

-Figure 2.7: Linear velocity of VI-sensor vs. time during motion blur test.
+Figure 2.5: Linear velocity of VI-sensor vs. time during motion blur test.

-Figure 2.8: Number of features vs. time during motion blur test.
+Figure 2.6: Number of features vs. time during motion blur test.

-Figure 2.9: Screenshot output ROVIO with motion blur.
+Figure 2.7: Screenshot output ROVIO with motion blur.

 Another significant effect is the loss of information from either the IMU or the camera.
 In the case of the IMU, a loss of information can occur when there is a lot of noise, i.e. vibrations.
 The effect of that was tested by moving the camera while shaking it.
-The result is visible in figure 2.10.
+The result is visible in figure 2.8.
 It can be seen that due to the shaking, the estimated trajectory quickly diverges from the actual trajectory (recorded with a motion-capture system).
 This divergence can be due to both introduced noise in the IMU data and/or an induced motion blur in the video data.

-Figure 2.10: Actual trajectory from motion-capture system (darkblue) vs. estimated trajectory (light-blue), while vibrations were introduced.
+Figure 2.8: Actual trajectory from motion-capture system (darkblue) vs. estimated trajectory (lightblue), while vibrations were introduced.

 In the case of the camera, a loss of information can occur when there are no features visible in frame.
-This effect was evaluated by moving the VI-sensor along a hallway on a cart.
+This effect was evaluated by moving the VI-sensor along a hallway on a cart which contains featureless areas.
 The VI-sensor was oriented perpendicular to the cart.
-Between the start and the end of the trajectory, an approximate constant lateral velocity was manually maintained from $t \approx 8s$ to 34s.
-In figure 2.11 the number of features taken into account by ROVIO and the estimated lateral velocity are displayed.
-It is visible that from the second patch without features, the estimated velocity completely diverges from the approximate constant velocity.
-It is also visible that when the featureless patches end, the algorithm attempts recovering the tracking.
+Between the start and the end of the trajectory, an approximate constant lateral velocity was manually maintained from $t \approx 8 \text{ s to } 34 \text{ s.}$ In figure 2.9 the number of features taken into account by RO-VIO and the estimated lateral velocity are displayed.
+It is visible that from the second featurless patch, the estimated velocity completely diverges from the approximate constant velocity.
+It is also visible that when the featureless patches end, the algorithm attempts to recover the tracking.
 However, the algorithm completely overcompensates, resulting in the final velocity being an unrealistic value for a hand-driven cart.
 Moreover, the carts actual velocity was reduced to zero in the end phase, which ROVIO was not able to comprehend.
 This discrepancy shows the dependency of the visual odometry algorithm on the presence of features.